 - Maleficient in Sleeping Beauty, who's either an Evil Sorceress or one of The Fair Folk.
 She seems to rule over a dark land adjacent to the human kingdoms from her ominous castle, populated only by her monstrous and incredibly dumb minions.

 - The Horned King in The Black Cauldron, although his magical powers are fairly limited and require complex rituals to realize.
 This tyrant is a horned, robed member of the undead, probably a lich.
 He plots to take over the world from his fortress by acquiring an army of skeletal warriors known as the Cauldron Born.

 - Thulsa Doom in the first Conan the Barbarian (1982) movie.
 He's obviously magical what with the turning into a snake, the snake arrows, and the More Than Mind Control, but sometimes you get the feeling that he's really best defined by being the opposition to the sword wielding Barbarian Hero.

 - Palpatine and several Dark Lords of the Sith in Star Wars are this trope, only IN SPACE!.
 Despite the science fiction setting, Palpatine lives and breathes this trope to the point of going around in public wearing a black robe.
 The Expanded Universe takes this a lot further, often depicting Sith Lords even more explicitly as dark wizards doubling as galactic conquerors.

-- The Mummy: Tomb of the Dragon Emperor the Dragon Emperor qualifies, not only is he a good fighter, he has control over magic as well, and plans to gain immortality.
+- In The Mummy: Tomb of the Dragon Emperor, the Dragon Emperor qualifies, not only is he a good fighter, he has control over magic as well, and plans to gain immortality.